palyi/DRLNavigation/README.md

 The task solved by the contents of this repository is navigating in a finite space featuring colored objects (bananas).
 The agent of this reinforcement learning scenario is trained to collect as many of the target objects as possible.

 Apart from the above introduction, this repository contains the code that used for training the agent, along with the trained model weights.
-Additionally, I attached a report describing my learning algorithm.
+Additionally, I attached a report describing my learning algorithm, and one program dedicated to running the agent with the weights saved as a result of the last training.

 <h2>Usage:</h2>

 <h3>Installing dependencies</h3>

-1. Install Anaconda and create an environment with TensorFlow 1.7.1
+1. Install Anaconda and create an environment
-2. Install Cython by pip install cython
-3. Install pyTorch by pip install torch===1.4.0 torchvision===0.5.0 -f https://download.pytorch.org/whl/torch_stable.html
+2. Install pyTorch by pip install torch===1.4.0 torchvision===0.5.0 -f https://download.pytorch.org/whl/torch_stable.html
   This command lets you install pyTorch via Pip, in a Windows environment, utilizing CUDA 10.1 (commands for other environments can be generated at pyTorch.org
-4. Install Unity Machine Learning Agents by pip3 install mlagents
+3. Install Unity Machine Learning Agents by pip install mlagents

 <h3>Downloading files needed</h3>

-1. Clone this git repository in your directory of choice.
+Clone this git repository in your directory of choice.

 ------------